NVIDIA-AI-Blueprints/securing-agentic-ai-developer-day/README.md

 ## Structure

 ### Notebooks
-The developer day contains several Jupyter notebooks that demostrate the usage of `garak` and NeMo Guardrails to discovery model weakness and apply mitigations.
+The developer day contains several Jupyter notebooks that demostrate the usage of `garak` and NeMo Guardrails to discover model weakness and apply mitigations.

 Follow this order for notebooks:
 - `setup.ipynb`: Initial setup and configuration of API tokens